A Place Coffee Brewers

 4. Accuracy of Event Details & Changes

-The Client agrees to provide accurate information regarding:
+The Client agrees to provide accurate event details, including but not limited to:

 • Guest count